16 Pros & Cons of Owning A Laundromat New Investors Need to Know

-- Inventory.
-Unlike a restaurant, convenience store, or grocery store, laundromats have very little physical inventory.
+- Minimal Inventory Requirements.
+Unlike traditional retails businesses, laundromats have very little physical inventory.
 That means minimal ordering, rotating, or discarding products, which makes for easier management.
 It also means you won't have to deal with preparing and storing large amounts of expensive inventory ahead of time.

 - Not seasonal or weather-dependent.
 Many businesses and their products fluctuate with various seasons and holidays.
 While severe weather and high or low temperatures may impact whether or not people venture out, people always need to do laundry, so there's not a lot of seasonal fluctuation to manage.

 - No franchise fees.
 Generally, laundromats are not franchised like a fast food or service chain may be, which eliminates pricey franchise fees.
 You also won't have specific franchise rules to follow, meaning your business is yours to build as you see fit.

 - Minimal employee management.
 Many laundromats operate with minimal employees.
 Not having to deal with scheduling and management responsibilities for a large team can make management, payroll, and other tasks easier.